 Sample Transmittal Letters

-If you need to write a transmittal letter to accompany something you are sending to a recipient, use one of the sample letters provided here as a starting point.
+If you need to write a transmittal letter to accompany something you are sending to a recipient, use one of the templates provided here as a starting point.
 Simply click the image that best meets your needs and a customizable document will open as a PDF file.
+Simply click and replace the text in the sample document with information specific to your situation.
+See this guide to Adobe printables if you need help to access the documents.

-Decide whether to use the brief letter or the longer, three-paragraph letter based on your objective.
+Decide whether to use the brief example letter or the longer, three-paragraph sample letter based on your objective.

 - If you simply want to convey basic information about what is enclosed and why you are sending it, use the brief letter.